 No. HSE does not charge an application fee.
-You can apply and take entrance exams online, free of charge.
-Should someone tell you that you have to pay a fee, contact us at email@example.com.
+You can apply and take entrance exams online.
+The whole process from application to admission is free of charge (Including receiving of acceptance letter and visa invitation letter).
+Should someone tell you that you have to pay a fee, contact us at firstname.lastname@example.org.

 Applications are accepted on the deadline dates until 23:59 MSK (GMT+3).

 Yes!
+We require English proficiency test scores for graduate programmes.
 Unless you are a native English speaker or have previously graduated from an institution which primary language of instruction is English, you are required to submit TOEFL, IELTS, or CAE results (from no more than two years prior to the the application submission).

-Yes, you can still apply even if you do not have a valid passport but, if your application is successful, you will have to have a valid passport in order to enrol at HSE.
+Yes, you can still apply even if you do not have a valid passport.
+However, if your application is successful, you will have to have a valid passport in order to enrol at HSE.

 Absolutely.
 Online applications may be saved for later.